-- Our programs provide lunch (which includes a beverage) for every child and adult who goes on the field trip.
-Parents and other volunteers may not buy meals, snacks, drinks or other items for their child or other children.
-We also ask that all adults participating in the field trip eat the lunch that is provided. - We ask that parents and other volunteers refrain from using offensive language and smoking while on the field trip. - Due to DCFS licensing standards and safety concerns, we are unable to allow parents/caregivers or other volunteers to bring additional children (siblings or friends) on field trips. - Parents and volunteers attending the field trip and assigned small groups of children will need to remain with the classroom staff during the entire field trip.
+- Our program provides lunch (which includes a beverage) for every child and adult who goes on the field trip. - Parents and other volunteers may not buy meals, snacks, drinks, or other items for their child or other children.
+We also ask that all adults participating in the field trip eat the lunch that is provided. - We ask that parents and other volunteers refrain from using offensive language and smoking while on the field trip. - Due to DCFS licensing standards and safety concerns, we are unable to allow parents/caregivers or other volunteers to bring additional children (siblings or friends) on field trips. - Parents and volunteers attending the field trip are assigned small groups of children.
+These groups will need to remain with the classroom staff during the entire field trip.
 Parents and volunteers must always be responsible and attentive to the children. - Children and parents cannot be dropped off at the field trip location.
 All parents and children will depart for trips from the center. - Cell phones can be used for emergencies only.

 COVID-19 Amendment: Due to the pandemic, Educare will not be providing field trips or outings outside of the school.
-Additional in house field trips are also suspended until there is a vaccination or cure for COVID-19.
+In-house field trips will be planned providing the presenter is vaccinated.